 Are there other ways of meeting future water needs?

-First of all, we can live more sparingly, because the amount of water needed to feed a human being varies from 600 to 2,500 m3/year depending on the country.
-We can also move.
-This is what nomadic populations have been doing since immemorial time, following the pattern of the rains, as they still do today in Africa, or in the United States during the great drought of the 1930s, the famous Dust Bowl.
+Firstly, we can live more sparingly, because the amount of water needed to feed a human varies from 600 to 2,500 m3/year depending on the country.
+You can also move around.
+This is what nomadic populations have been doing since time immemorial, following the pattern of the rains, as they still do today in Africa, or in the United States during the great drought of the 1930s, the famous "Dust Bowl".
 We can also store water when it rains, and transfer water through canals or underwater pipes.
 Finally, we can treat wastewater and desalinate seawater.

-Will we finally run out of water?
+Will we run out of water in the end?

 No, we are not going to run out of water globally.
 But locally, yes, because this abundant resource is, like the population, unevenly distributed across the globe.
 The water problem is first and foremost a technical problem which, if not tackled by governments, will become a highly sensitive social issue.

-1. Marsily, G. de (2009) L?eau, un trésor en partage.
+1. Marsily, G. de (2009) L'eau, un trésor en partage.
 Dunod, Paris, 256 p.

-2. MARSILY, G. de, Coordinator (2006) " Les Eaux Continentales " Rapport RST n°25 de l?Académie des Sciences, EDP Sciences, Paris, 329 p.
+2. MARSILY, G. de, Coordinator (2006) "Les Eaux Continentales" Rapport RST n°25 de l'Académie des Sciences, EDP Sciences, Paris, 329 p.

 3. 56.
 LERIDON, H., MARSILY, G. de, Coordinators (2011) Démographie, climat et alimentation mondiale.
 RST Report n°32, Académie des Sciences, EDP Sciences, Paris, 313 p.

-4. MARSILY, G. de, ABARCA-DEL-RIO, R., CAZENAVE, A., RIBSTEIN, P. (2018) Will we soon be running out of water?
-La Météorologie, Revue de l?atmosphère et du climat.
+4. MARSILY, G. de, ABARCA-DEL-RIO, R., CAZENAVE, A., RIBSTEIN, P. (2018) Will we run out of water soon?
+La Météorologie, Revue de l'atmosphère et du climat.
 No. 101, p.
 39-49, May 2018. http://documents.irevues.inist.fr/bitstream/handle/2042/67429/meteo_2018_101_39.pdf

 Ghislain de Marsily

-• Professor emeritus at Sorbonne University, Pierre-et-Marie-Curie University (Paris-VI) and at the École des Mines de Paris, member of the Académie des Sciences, the Académie des Technologies, the Académie d'agriculture de France and a foreign member of the US Academy of Engineering, Ghislain de Marsily is a geologist specialising in hydrology.
+• Professor emeritus at Sorbonne University, Pierre-et-Marie-Curie University (Paris-VI) and the École des Mines de Paris, member of the Académie des Sciences, the Académie des Technologies, the Académie d'agriculture de France and a foreign member of the US Academy of Engineering, Ghislain de Marsily is a geologist specialising in hydrology.
 His research focuses on water resources and the effects of climate change, the contamination of water by human activities and the geological processes associated with underground flow.

 Photos: Brigitte Postel